tomwatkins1994/advent-of-code-2025/README.md

       be divisible evenly by the chunk size
     * I figured there was an optimisation to reduce the for loop from the IDs length to maybe half the length, but I resisted this until I had fully passing tests
+    * After getting the tests all passing and the correct answer I managed to simplify the while loop significantly